 The key is that you ideally want to ship for feedback to folks who have a few specific characteristics, like

-• Knowledgeability.
+- Knowledgeability.
 They don’t have to be an expert in your particular topic.
-But they have to have enough related knowledge to provide feedback.
+But they need enough related knowledge to provide feedback.

-• Honesty.
+- Honesty.
 It’s nice to hear your work is great.
 But that’s not why you ship for feedback.
 You ship for feedback to get honest input on what you might be missing.
-So, you need to ship to folks who are willing to tell you that.
+So, you need to ship to folks who are willing to tell you what they think that is.

 Conclusion

-2. Here, I’m particularly playing off of and adapting the discussion of Jim Collins, Good to Great: Why Some Companies Make the Leap … and Others Don’t (New York: HarperBusiness, 2001), 41–64.
+- Here, I’m particularly playing off of and adapting the discussion of Jim Collins, Good to Great: Why Some Companies Make the Leap … and Others Don’t (affiliate disclosure; New York: HarperBusiness, 2001), 41–64. ↩︎

 Leave a Reply